 By Result 5, we reject Hypothesis 5.
-As an ascending version of Vickrey, iBEA generates significantly high profits for the human bidder.
-We find it interesting that a high quiz score at the end of the instruction significantly increases bidder profit, indicating that those who have better understanding of the rules of the auction end up doing better.
-Part of this might be due to the fact that they might be better able to imitate the sophisticated robot strategies.
+As an ascending version of the Vickrey auction, the iBEA auction generates significantly high profits for the human bidder.
+We find it interesting that a high quiz score at the end of the instruction significantly increases bidder profit, indicating that those who have a better understanding of the rules of the auction end up doing better.
+Note that part of this result may reflect a stronger ability to imitate sincere robot strategies as well as better understanding of the rules.
 Result 6 (Revenue).
-Vickrey auctions generate significantly higher revenue than iBEA.
-The number of random robots significantly decreases revenue.
+Vickrey auctions generate significantly higher revenue than iBEA auction.
+In addition, the number of random robots significantly decreases revenue in both auctions.

 Support.
 In Table 10, for specification (3), the coefficient for Mechanism is positive and significant.
-The coefficient for the number of random robots is negative and significant.
+The coefficient for the number of random robots is negative and significant. ■

 By Result 6, we reject Hypothesis 6.
-Unlike the theoretical prediction of equal performance in terms of revenue, the sealed-bid Vickrey auctions generate significantly higher revenue than the ascending iBEA.
+Unlike the theoretical prediction of equal revenue performance, sealed-bid Vickrey auctions generate significantly higher revenue than do ascending iBEA auctions.
 This result is particularly interesting in light of the concern in the literature that Vickrey auctions might generate low revenue.
-This result could be due to the fact that each human bidder competes against two robots in our experimental setting, which makes it impossible to collude.
-This points to the obvious next step in research, which is to implement the Vickrey package auctions among human bidders and check if this result still holds.
-The next measure, efficiency, take into both bidder profit and seller revenue into consideration.
+Our finding of superior Vickrey auction results could be due to the fact that each human bidder competes against two robots in our experimental setting, which makes it impossible to collude.
+This points to a fruitful area of further research, which is to implement Vickrey package auctions among human bidders to check if this result still holds.